Masters of Science in Education/Education and Social Policy

-The Master's degree in Education and Social Policy offered at the University of Kansas School of Education and Human Sciences provides graduate students a 30 (or 36) credit hour program, with both a non-thesis or thesis option.
+The Master's degree in Education and Social Policy offered at the University of Kansas School of Education and Human Sciences provides graduate students a 30 credit hour program, culminating with a capstone project.
 The program permits students to complete a variety of courses, focusing on foundational questions and applications such as:

 - How has the present educational system developed, in the U.S. and worldwide?

-- How does poverty and inequality affect the school performance of children?
+- How do poverty and inequality affect the school performance of children?

 - What knowledge should schools aim to impart?